Anxiety Disorder: Win Your Social Security Disability Claim

 Those whose anxiety has a severe, negative impact on their lives and their ability to work and function socially may be able to get disability benefits.

 An anxiety disorder is a disorder in which anxiety (persistent feelings of apprehension, tension, or uneasiness) is the predominant disturbance.
 Anxiety disorders are the most common of emotional disorders.

 Symptoms of Anxiety

 Symptoms of anxiety disorders can include overwhelming feelings of panic and fear, uncontrollable obsessive thoughts, recurring nightmares, and painful, intrusive memories.
-Physical symptoms of this condition can include increased heart rate, sweating, shaking, nausea, muscle tension, and other uncomfortable physical reactions.
+Some also suffer from constant worry, irritability, insomnia, tiredness, difficulty focusing, and constantly being on alert for perceived threats.
+Physical symptoms of this condition can include increased heart rate, sweating, shaking, nausea, muscle tension, an easy startle reflex, and other uncomfortable physical reactions.

 Anxiety disorder differs from normal feelings of nervousness, as the symptoms of anxiety disorder often occur for no apparent reason and do not go away.
 Rather than functioning as a call to action, these alarming reactions can make everyday experiences sources of potential terror.
 If left untreated, anxiety disorders can propel people to take extreme measures (such as refusing to leave the house) to avoid situations that may trigger or worsen their anxiety.
 Job performance and personal relationships inevitably suffer as a result.

 Types of Anxiety Disorders